jakobjassmann/ecodes-dk-lidar/scripts/readme.md

 Carry out the following steps to prepare the processing:

 1. Make a local clone of the repository.
-2. Set the absolute paths to your local folders in `dklidar/settings.py`.
+2. Set the relevant absolute paths to your local folders in `dklidar/settings.py`.
 3. Check out all [pointcloud](https://download.kortforsyningen.dk/content/dhmpunktsky) and [DTM](https://download.kortforsyningen.dk/content/dhmterr%C3%A6n-04-m-grid) tile bundles on the Kortforsyningen website, but don't download via your browser\*.
 4. Follow instructions in the comments of the `download_files.py` script to retrieve a cookie for the Kortforsyningen website using *Google Chrome*.
 Adjust the number of parallel downloads in the script to fit your needs.
 Note: Tile bundle file names are specified in the `.txt` files in the `data/kortforsyningen_file_lists/` folder.
 5. Open an OPALS shell.
+6. Navigate to the `script` folder of your local clone of this repository.
-5. Modify the `set_environment.bat` script with your local paths and run the script to add the *dklidar package* to the OPALS python environment.
+7. Modify the `set_environment.bat` script with your local paths and run the script to add the *dklidar package* to the OPALS python environment. __Note: You will have to run this batch script every time you open a new OPALS shell for processing using this workflow__
-5. Run `donwload_files.py`.
+8. Run `python donwload_files.py`.
-6. Run `create_checksums.bat` to create the checksums for the downloaded files.
+9. Run `create_checksums.bat` to create the checksums for the downloaded files.
-7. Verify checksums and establish any missing tiles using `checksum_qa.py`.
-Follow up by running `remove_missing_tiles.py` if you want.
+10. Verify checksums and establish any missing tiles using `python checksum_qa.py`.
+Follow up by running `python remove_missing_tiles.py` if you want.
+11. If you have not already installed `pandas` in your OPALS python environment do this now by running: `python -m pip install pandas --user`

+\* *Alternatively, Kortforsyningen could be contacted to request access to the dataset via a different route, e.g. their ftp file server access.*

+Optional test run:

+- Open `debug.py` and adjust the file paths in line 22 and 25 to match your local file paths.
+Also specify a tile_id (line 36) that you have certainly downloaded both the dtm as well as the laz files for.
+- Run the debug script in the OPALS shell using `python debug.py`.

+## Running the processing

-Once all those steps are completed...
+Once the above steps are completed...

+12. Adjust the number of parallel processes to be run in `process_tiles.py`

-8. Run `process_tiles.py` to start the processing.
+13. Run `python process_tiles.py` to start the processing.

-9. Open a second OPALS shell and start `progress_monitor.py` to keep taps on the progress.
+14. Open a second OPALS shell, set the environment using `set_environment.bat` and start `python progress_monitor.py` to keep taps on the progress.

-The `process_tiles.py` scripts uses a CSV-based database created in the `log/process_tiles` folder to keep track of which tiles have been processed.
-The progress database allows the script to resume without dataloss, should the processing be interrupted for some unexpected reason.
-In this case all partially processed tiles will be re-processed again.
-The database also contains information on the exit status of each processing step for each tile.
-Furthermore, the OPALs and GDAL logs are kept for all processed tiles in the subfolders of this folder named with the tile id.
+Note: The `process_tiles.py` scripts uses a CSV-based database created in the `log/process_tiles` folder to keep track of which tiles have been processed.
+The progress database allows the script to resume without data loss, should the processing be interrupted for some unexpected reason.
+In this case, all partially processed tiles will be re-processed again.
+If you want to start a fresh process you will have to delete the log folder `log/process_tiles`.

-\* *Alternatively, Kortforsyningen could be contacted to request access to the  dataset via a different route.*
+## Quality control and logging outputs

+We have provided a couple of scripts that allow for quality control.
+These will be described here.

+The logging database used for processe management in `log also contains information on the exit status of each processing step for each tile.
+In addition, the OPALs and GDAL logs are kept for all processed tiles in the subfolders of this folder named with the tile id.

 ----